metro-ontime/analysis--deprecated/README.md

 This web application is built on a python backend, which logs and processes vehicle tracking data from Metro's real-time API.
 The front end is a React app hosted on a static server (GitHub or Netlify - TBC) that is recompiled daily as new performance data becomes available on our python backend.

 Please see the repo "Issues" tab for currently open tickets.

+## Research:

+Please refer to the file ./Data_Catalog in this repository for a summary of data sources and research articles relevant to understanding the Metro API and our monitoring process.

 ## Analysis Methodology: